microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-retentioneventtype.md

 ---
 title: "retentionEventType resource type"
 description: "Provides infromation for event type.
-An event type is a generic desription for similar events that you want to associate with a label."
+An event type is a generic desription for similar events that can be used with any label with event-based retention."
 author: "sseth"
 ms.localizationpriority: medium
 ms.prod: "compliance"